letsrockit/public/rhjvbmvezxbsb3k-senior-javascript-typescript-engineer.md

 +	Awareness and opinions on new front-end technology like TypeScript and ES6/7+ a plus.
 +	Available to work your first few weeks onsite for onboarding.

-### Company Info
-You are currently viewing the public repo, which is limited in that company details have been ommitted from the job descriptions.

-We understand that this is a suboptimal user experience.
-We are, for various reasons, unable to publicize the companies we work with, so we've created a **private un-anonymized repository** which is much more informative on who these companies are and what they're hiring for.

-Please [authorize our Github OAuth2 application](https://letsrockit.co/users/auth/github?job_id=rhjvbmvezxbsb3k-senior-javascript-typescript-engineer) to be redirected to the private repo.